 - Capabilities of composability (libraries, object-oriented characteristics, etc.)

 The software industry has long used these practices and it’s time to begin embracing them as SQL developers.

 Right now, in Aginity Pro this is being established using the Catalog, an Active Catalog.
 You can save SQL code—snippets, whole SQL statements, multi-step SQL scripts, etc. —for reuse in different ways.
 Once in the Catalog, you can reference it as an object in your SQL or have it quickly expanded.
 Check out this 2-minute video showing this reference capability.

 This “Active Catalog” feature still young, but the backlog and roadmap are quite robust.
 There is lots more to the vision and roadmap than just the Catalog.

-Aginity Pro, along with a soon-to-be coming Aginity Team, is in the early days of bringing all that to life.
-We are working tirelessly to bring all the enhancements to market as fast as possible.
+Aginity Pro, along with a soon-to-be coming Aginity Premium, is in the early days of bringing all that to life.
+We are working tirelessly to bring all the enhancements to the market as fast as possible.
 We are moving fast and releasing updates to the software every two weeks.

-We want to collaborate with you as we continue to build out Aginity Pro and Aginity Team.
-If you have special feature request, drop us a line at firstname.lastname@example.org.
+We want to collaborate with you as we continue to build out Aginity Pro and Aginity Premium.
+If you have a special feature request, drop us a line at email@example.com.

 Stay tuned and watch how, together, we can change the way people think about and treat their SQL code, giving analytics the love that it deserves.